jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

       - does not provide attackers with any information prior to the attack
       - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack
   - Differences between vulnerability assessments and pen tests: vuln assessments are usually more automated, can be performed quickly, and no attempt to made to exploit vulns
+  - Red, blue andd purple teams have been around for a long time, and is becoming more popular
+    - Red team: this is the in-house offensive security team, they are the simulated hackers or the threat providing:
+      - offensive security
+      - ethical hacking
+      - penetration testing
+      - social engineering
+      - threat intelligence
+    Blue team: the blue team is the in-house defensive team, working to stop the threat:
+      - defensive security
+      - security monitoring
+      - incident response
+      - digital forensics
+      - security operations
+    Purple: not a separate team, but purple represents the collaboration between the red and blue teams:
+      - red and blue teams working together
+      - providing information sharing and healthy competition

 - 6.2.3 Log reviews
   - **Security Information and Event Management (SIEM)**: packages that collect information using the syslog functionality present in many devices, operating systems, and applications
   - SIEM capabilities: aggregation, normalization, correlation, secure storage, analysis, reporting